-Leaders are able to explain the health risks and the safety risks that their workers are exposed to or create in their tasks and locations.
+Assessment Evidence Interviews with Leaders Leaders are able to explain the health risks and the safety risks that their workers are exposed to or create in their tasks and locations.
+Documentation There may be examples of documented learnings from external incidents or events and how this is used to identify risks.
+For example, actual incidents are used in scenario based training to improve risk identification of critical risks.
+The business reviews activities to identify emergencies that could occur as a result of work activities or work locations.
+Training material or process documentation that explains the different methodologies may also include technical methods such as Bow Tie, Failure Mode and Effects Analysis, Fault

-- There may be examples of documented learnings from external incidents or events and how this is used to identify risks.
-For example, actual incidents or crashes are used in scenario-based training to improve risk identification of critical risks. - The business reviews activities to identify emergencies that could occur as a result of work activities or work locations. - Training material or process documentation that explains the different methodologies may also include technical methods such as Bow Tie, Failure Mode and Effects Analysis, Fault Tree Analysis as appropriate to the business.
+Tree Analysis as appropriate.